kmkr/mediamanage/README.md

 [![Build Status](https://travis-ci.org/kmkr/mediamanage.svg?branch=master)](https://travis-ci.org/kmkr/mediamanage.svg?branch=master)

 Let's you organize media.
 Made to more easily organize videos split in multiple files (e.g. videos with distinct scenes).
-That means getting from here in this made up example from a film about surfing:
+That means getting from here in this fictional example for a film about surfing:

     /media/temp/downloads
     └── surfing-rocks[2016]-something-anotherthing-(fetched-from-that-place)